GuideToIceland/github-asana-links-extension/Readme.md

 # Installation

-## Building and installing the extension.
+## Building

 1. Start by creating a personal access token in Asana
 2. Update the top line of the `src/index.js` file with your token
 3. Run

 ```
 yarn install
 yarn build
 ```

+## Installing on Chrome

-4. Now open up [chrome://extensions](chrome://extensions) in your browser.
+1. Now open up [chrome://extensions](chrome://extensions) in your browser.

-5. Make sure that the developer mode is enabled in the top right.
+2. Make sure that the developer mode is enabled in the top right.

-6. Open up the this source directory in a folder explorer (Explorer on windows, Nautilus on ubuntu ...)
+3. Open up the this source directory in a folder explorer (Explorer on windows, Nautilus on ubuntu ...)

-7. Drag the extension folder from the folder explore to the chrome://extensions tab you should have open in your browser
+4. Drag the extension folder from the folder explore to the chrome://extensions tab you should have open in your browser

+## Installing on Firefox

+1. Now open up [about:debugging](about:debugging) in your browser.
+2. Click the "Load Temporary Add-on" button
+3. Navigate to the extension folder and choose the manifest file.

 ### Creating Asana persional access token